switch-model/switch/docs/Performance.md

 In theory `gurobi_direct` should be faster and more efficient however in practice we find that that's not the case.
 As such we recommend using `gurobi` and all our defaults do so.
-If someone has the time they could profile `gurobi_direct` to improve performance at which point we could make `gurobi_direct` the default.
+If someone has the time they could profile `gurobi_direct` to improve performance at which point we could make `gurobi_direct` the default (and enable `--save-warm-start` by default, see below).

 The `gurobi` interface has the added advantage of separating Gurobi and Pyomo into separate threads.
 This means that while Gurobi is solving and Pyomo is idle, the operating system can automatically move Pyomo's memory usage